rule

 Text 37

-With them not freed at all from the three debts [to the saints, the gods and the father by celibacy, ceremony and progeny], have you, inconsiderate of their workload, ruined their path of good fortune to both heaven and earth, you sinner!
+With them not at all free from the three debts [to the saints, the gods and the father by celibacy, ceremony and progeny], you have, in disregard of their duties, ruined their path of good fortune on earth and in the hereafter you sinner!

 Text 38

-As such have you heartless spoilt the minds of those boys, you, traveling in the company of the Lord, have defamed Him, you dilettant!
+Thus have you heartlessly spoiled the minds of those boys, and have you, traveling in the company of the Lord, defamed Him, you dilettant!
 (Vedabase)

 Text 39

+You should know that the best ones of the Lord are ever anxious to bless the fallen souls.
+But not you, you have really broken the bond of friendship and sown dissension among people living in harmony [compare B.G.
+18: 68-69].

 You should know that the Lord His best are ever anxious to bless the fallen souls; but not you, you've really broken the bond and sown dissension among people of harmony [compare B.G.: 18: 68-69].

-Realize that the Lords His best are ever anxious to bless the fallen, but not you, you've really broken the bond and created opposition among people of harmony [compare B.G.: 18:68-69].
 (Vedabase)

 Text 40

-By the illusions of your preaching you think renunciation is attained by cutting the bonds of affection, but this is not how renunciation works with people.
+In the delusion of your preaching you think renunciation is attained by cutting the bonds of affection, but this is not how renunciation works with people.
 (Vedabase)

 Text 41